rezaarezvan/AFA-Benchmark/README.md

 `conf/global/hydra/launcher/` if you plan to run everything on a cluster using Slurm.

+If you use the `zsh` shell, first run `setopt NO_NOMATCH` in your terminal so that square brackets do not have to be escaped in all commands.

 ### Dataset generation

 First, generate some data.
 You can choose hyperparameters by creating new